USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 Simulation post-processing may be used to take the raw simulation outputs and calculate fuel economy or GHG emissions.
 The default simulation post-processing is generally used, but any M-script may be run if desired.

 Batch post-processing may be used to examine the total set of simulation results and perform additional processing such as finding performance-neutral results from among a set of runs and then outputting those to a separate file.
 Any arbitrary M-script may be run if desired.

 There are a few class_REVS_sim_batch properties that control pre- and post-processing of the simulation data by determining which processing scripts to run.

-    * sim_case_preprocess_script: by default this is set to REVS_preprocess_sim_case which performs pre-processing for the most common overrides that should apply to pretty much any simulation case, regardless of the type of project you may be working on.
+    * sim_case_preprocess_script: by default this is set to REVS_preprocess_sim_case which performs pre-processing for the most common overrides that should apply to pretty much any simulation case, regardless of the type of project being worked on.
 The overrides/modifiers come from optional config string tags.
 For example, the ETW_LBS: tag may be used to override the vehicle test weight from the vehicle param file.
 For application-specific pre-processing you would create a custom script that would (generally) call REVS_preprocess_sim_case and then perform additional pre-processing.
 The custom script may handle user-defined application-specific config tags.
-For example, for 2025 Mid-Term Evaluation work, the MTE_batch_sim_case_preprocess script calls REVS_preprocess_sim_case and then performs MTE-related overrides and defaults for things like transmission sizing or behavior.
+For example, for 2025 Mid-Term Evaluation work, the MTE_batch_sim_case_preprocess script calls REVS_preprocess_sim_case and then performs MTE-related overrides and defaults for things like transmission sizing or behavior

     * sim_case_postprocess_script: by default this is set to REVS_postprocess_sim_case which handles calculating fuel economy for the three main powertrain types (Conventional, Hybrid, and Electric).
-This script calculates cold-corrected FTP and weighted FTP-HWFET results from the raw phase results, among other things.
+This script calculates cold-corrected FTP and weighted FTP-HWFET results from the raw phase results, among other things

     * postprocess_script: by default this is set to REVS_postprocess_sim_batch which has some code for finding performance-neutral runs out of a simulation set that provides a performance baseline for one or more sets of runs.
-The selected runs, if any, are output to a separate output file.
+The selected runs, if any, are output to a separate output file

 Understanding Config Strings (Keys)
 -----------------------------------